 Drinking it certainly makes for an interesting experience, but one that you can’t leave Mexico without having!

 Fun fact about Pul: it’s insanely healthy and is filled with all sorts of minerals and vitamins.
 Try it in the curado form, where it comes with an added flavor like mango or tamarind!

 We also managed to publish a total of 1 post about our month and a half in Mexico (we are very good bloggers).
 Take a look!

 Editor’s Note: This post was created by a guest writer.
 We at Practical Wanderlust do our best to vet information before publishing, but occasionally our guest writers share their personal opinions.
 Please note that our guest writer’s opinions do not necessarily reflect our personal opinions!
 If you’d like to write your own guest post for us, please take a look at our guidelines.

-Psst – did this post make you laugh, cry, or just curious to try some authentic & obscure Mexican foods?
+Psst – did this post make you curious to try some lesser-known Mexican foods?
 Share it on Pinterest!